Garmundo/Extended-unit-arsenal/README.md

 5 new turrets
 7 new enemies

 Hopefully this mod doesn't die in v6 lmao.
-RIP molten chasm fprtress facs
+RIP molten chasm fortress facs

 (if you want to play around with the units in sandbox I recommend increasing unit production